 Carlos lives with his father and his mother.
-At home, duties include making beds, running errands and cleaning.
 His father is employed and his mother is employed.
+Carlos works at home making beds, running errands and cleaning.
 There are 3 children in the family.

 Please remember Carlos in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.